 In this lab, you will design two finite-state-machine (FSM) cache microarchitectures, which we will eventually compose with the processor designs you developed in the previous lab.
 The baseline design is a direct-mapped, write-back, write-allocate cache, and the alternative design is a two-way set associative cache that should reduce the miss rate by avoiding conflict misses.
 You are required to implement the baseline and alternative designs, verify the designs using an effective testing strategy, and perform an evaluation comparing the two implementations.
-As with all lab assignments, the majority of your grade will be determined by the lab report.
-You should consult the course lab assignment assessment rubric for more information about the expectations for all lab assignments and how they will be assessed.
+The milestone for this lab is to complete as many transactions as you can for the baseline design along with an initial set of directed tests.
+You should consult the lab logistics document for more information about the expectations for all lab assignments and how they will be assessed.